stevearc/pypicloud/doc/topics/access_control.rst

 This implementation allows you to delegate all access control to another server.
 If you already have an application with a user database, this allows you to use that data directly.

+You will need to ``pip install requests`` before running the server.

 Configuration
 ^^^^^^^^^^^^^